HEFCE Open Access policy for the next REF

 When you receive notification from your publisher that your journal article or conference paper has been accepted for publication, you should then upload a copy of the accepted manuscript to Symplectic.
 HEFCE require that the deposit must take place within three months of acceptance.

 When you upload your manuscript you need to enter the date of acceptance, and some basic metadata (journal article title, authors, DOI if available).
 When you have submitted this, the Library’s open access team will check your manuscript version, verify the metadata, and deposit the metadata and manuscript in Spiral.
-Your work is then eligible for the post-2014 REF.
+Your work is then eligible for the REF 2021.

 I forgot to upload my accepted manuscript, and my article/ paper has been published.
 What do I do?

 You can still upload the accepted manuscript to Symplectic, so please do this as soon as possible.

 During the policy transitional period, your work will be eligible for the next REF if the accepted manuscript is deposited to a repository within 3 months of the publication date.
 However, you are strongly advised to adopt the practice of depositing the accepted manuscript at the point of acceptance.
 After this transitional period your deposit will have to be within 3 months of the acceptance date to be eligible for the next REF.

 My publisher will not permit me to deposit my accepted manuscript in a repository.
 What do I do?